|

 domain of the first Chinese emperor, Qin (pronounced Chin) who united various

-Qin's mausoleum - the 7 or 8,000 terra-cotta soldiers and cavalry.
-They call it
+Qin's mausoleum - 7 or 8,000 terra-cotta soldiers and cavalry.
+They call it the

 My impressions from this my